OUR MISSION:

 Petitions

-• Students attending Bethel and SPCC will experience the love of Jesus and continue to grow in their faith
+• Students attending Bethel Preparatory School will hear about the love of Jesus and grow in the faith.

-• Angel investors consider using their resources and blessings from God to support COFA
+• Angel investors will consider using their resources and blessings from God to support COFA.

 Thanks